TestAnything/Specification/tap-version-14-specification.md

 ##### Backwards Compatibility and Parsing Notes

-For backwards compatibility with earlier incarnations of TAP, Harnesses _must_ accept additional non-whitespace characters following the the literal strings `"SKIP"` or `"TODO"`.
+For backwards compatibility with earlier incarnations of TAP, Harnesses _must_ accept additional non-whitespace characters following the literal strings `"SKIP"` or `"TODO"`.
 Everything after `(TODO|SKIP)\S*\s+` is the reason.
 For example, this is supported, and shows a test with 2 `skip` tests: one with no reason given, and the other with an explanation.